 These activities are tailored to meet the unique developmental needs of adolescents, providing them with tools to navigate emotional challenges.
 They foster self-awareness and emotional intelligence, which are crucial during these formative years.

-Expressive Arts Therapy
+Expressive Arts Group Therapy

 Expressive arts aren’t limited to a single canvas or medium.
 During expressive arts therapy, teens are encouraged to utilize a variety of mediums to express what they might not be able to via face-to-face communication, on paper, or through their voice.
 A creative outlet can be freeing, but it can also be an opportunity for introspection.

-Outdoor Activities
+Outdoor Group Activities

 The benefits of the great outdoors on the human psyche are well established.
 We have a connection to nature, and spending more time around it can help us feel calm, improve our mood, and even positively impact our physical health – more so than just walking around.

-Mindfulness Meditation
+Mindfulness Meditation for Mental Health

 Meditation techniques can be difficult to learn, but mindfulness exercises focus on bringing a step-by-step approach for teens to learn how to live in the moment and reap the mental benefits of side-stepping rumination or a negative spiral.
+These exercises are often incorporated into a therapy session, providing a structured environment where teens can practice mindfulness and enhance their well-being.

 Consistently writing down your daily thoughts and experiences – whether in a structured diary entry, a dotted list of keywords, or via stream-of-consciousness – can help teens reflect on their experiences, review emotional outbursts or strong feelings with a sense of introspection, and focus on the good versus the bad.
+Journaling can also be incorporated into motivational group therapy activities, where teens share their entries and provide supportive feedback to each other.

 Music Therapy

 Just like expressive art therapy helps teens convey emotion through a physical medium, music therapy aims to help teens do the same via music.
-Some teens are not just musically inclined but actually have a much greater emotional connection to music and are able to feel and share much more through sound than through words or pictures.
+Some teens are not just musically inclined but actually have a much greater emotional connection to music and can feel and share much more through sound than through words or pictures.
 Collaboration is also a crucial part of music, emphasizing social skills.

 Animal-Assisted Therapy